 God cares about all children and He commands His people to care for them as well!
-Here are 6 things the Bible says about the heart of God toward the child.
+Here are 6 things the Bible says about the heart of God toward children in need.

 Children are silly and messy and noisy.
 Children are busy and ask a million questions.
 Some children have been through tremendous trauma which makes them unable to understand social cues or take direction well.
 Children are difficult.